cwendorf/EASI/D-Advanced/README.md

 - The [**AnalyzeOneWay**](./AnalyzeOneWay/) files analyze an example of a single-factor between-subjects design
 - The [**AnalyzeRepeated**](./AnalyzeRepeated/) files analyze an example of a single-factor within-subjects design

-**Summarize Extension**: These examples provide summary statistics, boxplots, and data plots for single-factor designs.

-- The [**SummarizeOneWay**](./SummarizeOneWay/) files analyze an example of a single-factor between-subjects design
-- The [**SummarizeRepeated**](./SummarizeRepeated/) files analyze an example of a single-factor within-subjects design

 **Pairwise Extension**: These examples analyze unadjusted paiwise comparisons for single-factor designs.

 - The [**PairwiseOneWay**](./PairwiseOneWay/) files analyze an example of a single-factor between-subjects design